-The MS in Games and Playable Media is no longer accepting applications for fall 2013 (please note - we do not offer winter or spring quarter starts).
-The deadline to apply to the MS in Games and Playable Media is March 1, 2014.
+The MS in Games and Playable Media is no longer accepting applications for Fall 2015 (please note - we do not offer winter or spring quarter starts).
+Applications for Fall 2016 will be accepted beginning in October 2015.
+The deadline to apply to the MS in Games and Playable Media for Fall 2016 is March 1, 2015.

 All applicants are required to submit the following:

 - General GRE Scores (subject test in Computer Science recommended but not required)